The first excavation of the year has ended, and we are currently planning for summer 2025. Stay tuned!

 This essential role involves heavy lifting using spades, buckets and wheelbarrows to excavate material (after the machine is done) to expose the first precious archaeological layers.

-• Volunteer Supervisor
+• Experienced Volunteer

 Supervisors are not necessarily professional/experienced archaeologists, they are people knowledgeable about our site and way of working, who have volunteered a significant number of times, and who will be willing to support and guide others, as far as their ability allows.